mormubis/pgn/README.md

 # PGN

-PGN is part of the project @echecs (chess).
+PGN is part of the project @echecs (chess in french).
 It parses a PGN File following the specification provided in:
 [Specification](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm)